miles-nash/milesnash.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Colorado kid learning his way around technology at UC Berkeley.
+I like to explore, meet all sorts of cool people, and build cool projects with cool people.

 What am I up to now?
 ======
-Spending some time at home in Littleton, CO, ready to jet off to Europe later this summer.
+I'm spending some time at home in Littleton, CO, ready to jet off to Europe later this summer.
+1. Reflecting on my freshman year
+1. Designing a new website
+1. Spending time with family and friends
+2. Planning a Europe trip for later this summer

 The Hits
 ======